Azure/deployment-stacks/README.md

 Get-Command -Name *DeploymentStack*
 ```

-## Deployment stacks tools installation (Azure CLI)
+## Deployment stacks tools installation (Azure CLI on Windows)

-Use the following steps to install the Deployment Stacks Command-Line Interface (CLI) on your machine:
+Use the following steps to install the Deployment Stacks Command-Line Interface (CLI) on your Windows machine:

 1. Install _Microsoft Azure CLI.msi_ from the _msi_ folder